-- Use the key to unlock the lock and clockwise rotate the knob by 90°.
-In this position, the contact pressure abates but the gas locker cannot yet be opened. - To open the gas locker, rotate the knob clockwise by another 90°. - The cover of the gas locker does not have a gas pressure spring for lifting but is manually raised until the support bracket (1) latches.
+- Use the key to unlock the lock and clockwise rotate the knob by 90°. - In this position, the contact pressure abates but the gas locker cannot yet be opened. - To open the gas locker, rotate the knob clockwise by another 90° - The lid of the gas locker is lifted by the gas pressure damper.